tiwiz/ultimate-resources-android-devs/README.md

 * ##### Logging
   * [Hugo](https://github.com/JakeWharton/hugo)
-  * [Lynx](https://github.com/pedrovgs/Lynx) — see LogCat output right in the app, useful for QAs and developers
+  * [Lynx](https://github.com/pedrovgs/Lynx) : see LogCat output right in the app, useful for QAs and developers

 * ##### Debugging
-  * [LeakCanary](https://github.com/square/leakcanary) — detect memory leaks without IDE!
+  * [LeakCanary](https://github.com/square/leakcanary) : detect memory leaks without IDE!
 Must have for QAs and developers.
   * [TinyDancer](https://github.com/brianPlummer/TinyDancer) — see frame rate right on your screen.
 Must have for QAs and developers.

+* ##### Improved Architecture
+  * [LightCycle](https://github.com/soundcloud/lightcycle) : LightCycle is an Android library that helps break logic out of Activity and Fragment classes into small, self-contained components called LightCycles.
+It is provided by Soundcloud.

 #### Third-party tools